 The meteorological observation tower that ATDD operates at Chestnut Ridge provides an ideal and convenient platform for ATDD scientists to perform long-term measurements to help answer some of these questions.
 Measurements from the Chestnut Ridge tower are archived at ATDD with real-time display provided here.

-As part of this research, ATDD has partnered with NOAA’s National Centers for Environmental Prediction (NCWCP) in College Park, MD, to use data from Chestnut Ridge to provide an evaluation of the current operational North America Mesoscale (NAM) model forecast, from both the standard 12 km forecast and a high-resolution 4 km forecast product.
+As part of this research, ATDD has partnered with NOAA’s National Centers for Environmental Prediction (NCEP) at the NOAA Center for Weather and Climate Prediction (NCWCP) in College Park, MD, to use data from Chestnut Ridge to provide an evaluation of the current operational North America Mesoscale (NAM) model forecast, from both the standard 12 km forecast and a high-resolution 4 km forecast product.
 ATDD has developed a web site that provides a continuous display of forecast accuracy for the two operational products against observations from the Chestnut Ridge tower.
 These evaluations are being used to improve weather forecasts that are generated from the NAM suite of models.